bitnami/charts/bitnami/rabbitmq/README.md

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

+### Use a different RabbitMQ version

+To modify the application version used in this chart, specify a different version of the image using the `image.tag` parameter and/or a different repository using the `image.repository` parameter.

 ### Set pod affinity

 This chart allows you to set your custom affinity using the `affinity` parameter.
 Find more information about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).